SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

    </ Something that doesn't have an area

-Whenever an object in the array conforms to the ``HasArea`` protocol, the optional value returned by the ``as`` operator is unwrapped with optional binding into a constant called ``objectWithArea``.
+Whenever an object in the array conforms to the ``HasArea`` protocol, the optional value returned by the ``as?`` operator is unwrapped with optional binding into a constant called ``objectWithArea``.
 The ``objectWithArea`` constant is known to be of type ``HasArea``, and so its ``area`` property can be accessed and printed in a type-safe way.